ZcashAnonymous/zcash-tor-manual/README.md

 ## Installing and running Zcash over Tor on a Debian server.

 **NEW: Install automatically**
-Follow the instructions [here](https://github.com/durbanpoison/zcash-tor/blob/master/docs.md) to use the open source scripts located in this repo to automate most of the process detailed below -- this could save you a lot of time!
+Follow the instructions [here](https://github.com/durbanpoison/zcash-tor/blob/master/docs.md) to use the open source scripts located in this repo to automate most of the process detailed below.
+This could save you a lot of time!

 **Install manually**